Starting a Profitable Feedlot in Kenya: 2026 Investor’s Guide

 Kenya’s premier feedlot breed.
 Hardy, excellent feed conversion, and they thrive in our conditions.
 Mature bulls reach 500-850 kg.

-Sahiwal x Charolais or Sahiwal x Boran crosses perform exceptionally well, combining hybrid vigor with good frame size.
+Sahiwal cattle perform exceptionally well because of high feed-to-meat conversion rates, rapid weight gain, and exceptional resilience .
 Sourcing can be challenging and this is where our network comes in to help.

 Feedlot Design and Construction